kaitlin-fair/ECE215/_sources/intro.md

 You can download your syllabus [here](_static/ECE495_Syllabus_Fall2024.pdf) or find it on our Teams page.

-This page contains the readings for this course by lecture, slides we will use during lectures, and practice problems taht will prepare you for your quizzes, projects, and exams.
-You can download these files for use throughout the course.
+This page contains the readings, slides, and practice problems that you can download for use throughout the course.

-Some of these files will be changed throughout the semester.
-It's recommended you download prior to the lecture for which the material pertains.
+Some of these files will be updated throughout the semester.
+It's recommended you download files just prior to the lecture for which the material pertains.

 ```{tableofcontents}
 ```